Atkinson County, Georgia: 2010 census

+2000 census

 In 2000, the median income for a household in the county was $26,470, and the median income for a family was $32,688.
 Males had a median income of $24,763 versus $18,434 for females.
 The per capita income for the county was $12,178.

-By 2010, the median income for a household in the county was $33,834 and the median income for a family was $34,859.
-Males had a median income of $29,286 versus $25,705 for females.
+American Community Survey

 In 2020, the county's median household income was an estimated $35,703 per the American Community Survey.
 Families had a median income of $46,086; married-couple families $50,475; and nonfamily households $23,306.
 Among its 2022 population estimates, 27.5% of the county lived at or below the poverty line.

 As of 2022's American Community Survey, Atkinson County's 3,063 households had an average of 2.7 people per household.
 Approximately 66% were married couples, 6% male households and 17% female households.
 These households were spread throughout 3,494 housing units, and 67% were owner-occupied.
 The median value of owner-occupied housing units was $77,100 with 62% of its properties valued at under $100,000.

 As part of the Bible Belt, the majority of the county's religious or spiritual population professed Christianity.
-Among the Christian population in 2020, the Association of Religion Data Archives determined the largest single Christian denomination for Atkinson County was the Southern Baptist Convention, followed by the Church of Jesus Christ of Latter-day Saints, and the African Methodist Episcopal Church and United Methodist Church.
+Among the Christian population in 2020, the Association of Religion Data Archives determined the largest single Christian denomination for Atkinson County was the Southern Baptist Convention, followed by The Church of Jesus Christ of Latter-day Saints, and the African Methodist Episcopal Church and United Methodist Church.
 As a whole tradition, Pentecostalism encompassed the following, with Catholicism remaining a minority.